awsdocs/amazon-gamelift-developer-guide/doc_source/fleets-editing.md

-# Manage Fleet Records<a name="fleets-editing"></a>
+# Manage your GameLift fleets<a name="fleets-editing"></a>

-Use the Amazon GameLift console or the AWS CLI to manage your existing fleets, including updating the fleet's attributes, port settings, and runtime configuration\.
-You can also delete a fleet\.
+Use the GameLift console or the AWS CLI to update your fleet settings or delete a fleet\.
+You can update the following fleet settings:
++ General fleet attributes\.
+Change fleet settings including name and description, game session protection, resource creation limits, and metric group\.
+These attributes apply to the entire fleet and, where relevant, to instances in all fleet locations\.
++ Port settings\.
+Add or remove inbound permissions for game servers in the fleet\.
+These settings define access permissions for inbound traffic that connects to game servers on the instances in all fleet locations\.
++ Runtime configuration\.
+Change the instructions that determine which server processes to run concurrently on an instance\.
+The runtime configuration is used by the instances in all fleet locations\.
+Updates are routinely provided to every instance\.
++ Remote locations\.
+Add or remove remote locations from a fleet\.
+A fleet's locations determine where fleet instances are deployed to host game sessions\.

-## Update a Fleet<a name="fleets-update"></a>
+## To update a fleet configuration<a name="fleets-update"></a>

-Use the **Edit fleet** page in the Amazon GameLift console to change a fleet's configuration\.
-All fleet properties can be changed except for the build ID and the instance type\.
-To change scaling settings, see [Auto\-Scale Fleet Capacity](fleets-autoscaling.md)\.
+You can update mutable fleet attributes, port settings and runtime configurations using the GameLift console or the AWS CLI\.
+To change scaling limits, see [Auto\-scale fleet capacity with GameLift](fleets-autoscaling.md)\.

 **Note**
-An active fleet may be deployed with a build that has been deleted or is in an error state\.
+It is possible for an active fleet to be deployed with a build that is currently in **Deleted** or **Error** status\.
 This does not affect the fleet's status or ability to host game sessions\.
-In this situation, you may see a Build status of **Deleted** or **Error** \(if an error occurred while retrieving the build info\)\.

 ------
 #### [ GameLift Console ]

-**To update a fleet configuration**

 1. Open the Amazon GameLift console at [https://console\.aws\.amazon\.com/gamelift/](https://console.aws.amazon.com/gamelift/)\.

 1. Choose **Fleets** from the menu bar to view a list of fleets, and click on the name of the fleet you want to update\.
-A fleet must be in ACTIVE status before it can be edited\.
+A fleet must be in `ACTIVE` status before it can be edited\.

 1. On the Fleet detail page, under **Actions**, choose **Edit fleet**\.

-1. On the **Edit fleet** page, you can make the following updates \(see [Deploy a GameLift Fleet for a Custom Game Build](fleets-creating.md) for more detailed field descriptions\):
+1. On the **Edit fleet** page, you can make the following updates \(see [Deploy a GameLift fleet with a custom game build](fleets-creating.md) for more detailed field descriptions\):
    + Change the fleet attributes such as **Name** and **Description**\.
-   + Add or remove **Metric groups**, which are are used in Amazon CloudWatch to track aggregated Amazon GameLift metrics for multiple fleets\.
+   + Add or remove **Metric groups**, which are used in Amazon CloudWatch to track aggregated GameLift metrics for multiple fleets\.
    + Change how you want server processes to run and host game sessions by updating the **Server process allocation** \(runtime configuration\) and game session activation settings\.
    + Update the ** EC2 port settings** used to connect to server processes on this fleet\.
    + Update **resource creation limit** settings\.